The city of Patras and the University

 Dear students,

-Welcome to the academic family of the Department of Tourism Management, at the University of Patras School of Economics and Business Administration.
+Welcome to the Department of Tourism Management of the University of Patras – Greece.

 Head of the Department